 In the Vineyards

 Our mission is to create wines that reveal the complex nuances of the vineyards that inspire them – cool climate, ocean-influenced, mountain vineyards.
 To this end, we spend long hours in our vineyard to insure that the grapes we grow represent the fullest expression of the vineyard and vintage.
 We believe in and employ sustainable and organic farming practices.
 The steep hillsides, cooling ocean breezes and fog, and mountain soils promote the development of color and complex flavors.
-By keeping the yields very low and harvesting small sections of the vineyard at perfect ripeness, we strive to achieve the most important part of winemaking – great fruit.

 The wine then goes into French oak barrels where it goes through indigenous malolactic fermentation and grows in complexity and character over one to three years of aging time.
 When using new oak, we choose barrels which are the best at maintaining transparency to the nuances of the fruit while supporting and amplifying these nuances.
 Minimal sulfur additions and temperature controlled storage insure that the wine is able to achieve its fullest expression when bottled.
 By keeping our production small, we can give every vine, fermentation bin and barrel the attention it deserves.
 We hope you enjoy the results.